 Stop the Traffic: How to Manage Vehicles On-Site

-There were 36 vehicle fatalities across New Zealand last year.
-Needless to say, anything with wheels and an engine should be at the forefront of your mind on site.
+Anything with wheels and an engine should be at the forefront of your mind on site.

 From delivery trucks to excavators, if it moves, and it’s got some weight and power behind them, it’s going to cause some damage.